nuaware/strigo-scripts/README.md

 # strigo-scripts

-Scripts for setting up nodes on Strigo training delivery platform - as used for 2020-May-12 dry-run
+Scripts for setting up nodes on Strigo training delivery platform

 ## Using these scripts